Live Chat Now

 The field involves meticulous record-keeping and a range of investigative techniques.
 While other accountants or CPAs may be engaged primarily in the practice of preparing and filing financial reports and tax returns for their clients, forensic accountants examine financial information to try to uncover wrongdoing.

-Forensic accountants may work for insurance companies, financial institutions or law enforcement agencies looking for evidence of crimes such as embezzlement, employee theft, identity theft or insurance fraud.
+Forensic accountants may work for insurance companies, financial institutions or law enforcement agencies conducting fraud investigations to uncover evidence of crimes such as embezzlement, employee theft, identity theft or insurance fraud.
 Their findings are typically used in court in criminal prosecution or civil litigation, in a trial or as the basis of bringing criminal charges against a company or individual.

 Forensic Accountant Responsibilities